If you’re exploring ways to earn from crypto, this guide summarizes ten common approaches you can consider today. By Ginger Perry, updated 2026.

 Conclusion

-So, can you profit from cryptocurrency?
-Absolutely—these strategies show several routes, each with different skills and risk profiles.
+Can you profit from cryptocurrency?
+There are multiple approaches, each with different skills required and different risk levels.

-You now have 11 approaches to test.
-Pick a few that match your time, capital, and expertise, then iterate based on results.
+You now have 11 options to evaluate.
+Choose a few that fit your time, capital, and experience, then adjust based on what you learn.

-If you’ve tried any of these—or discovered alternatives—share your experience in the comments.
+If you’ve tried any of these—or found other alternatives—share your experience in the comments.